mdn/content/files/en-us/mozilla/firefox/experimental_features/index.md

 #### WebGPU API

-This new API provides low-level support for performing computation and graphics rendering using the [Graphics Processing Unit](https://en.wikipedia.org/wiki/Graphics_Processing_Unit) (GPU) of the user's device or computer.
+The [WebGPU API](/en-US/docs/Web/API/WebGPU_API) provides low-level support for performing computation and graphics rendering using the [Graphics Processing Unit](https://en.wikipedia.org/wiki/Graphics_Processing_Unit) (GPU) of the user's device or computer.
 See [Firefox bug 1602129](https://bugzil.la/1602129) for our progress on this API.

 <table>
   <thead>